 Civic and Urban Design

-Market and Exchange Plazas connect Fayetteville and Wilmington Streets to the Moore Square Transit Station in downtown Raleigh.
-These pedestrian plazas, built in the 1960’s, were in disrepair.
+Exchange & Market Plazas connect Fayetteville and Wilmington Streets to the Moore Square Transit Station in downtown Raleigh.
+These pedestrian plazas, built in the 1960s, were in disrepair.
 When the highly successful redevelopment of Fayetteville Street revitalized downtown, Raleigh wanted to build upon that success by investing in these adjoining plazas.

-Surface 678’s design compliments Market & Exchange Plaza’s architectural elements.
+Surface 678’s design complements the Exchange & Market Plazas’ architectural elements.
 We provided outdoor seating for nearby restaurants as well as needed public seating.
 Because visibility was a key concern for users of the old plazas, the new design trims back existing greenery, allowing pedestrians to see through the plaza and feel safe.
 Extensive lighting makes the spaces feel comfortable and friendly during nighttime use.